seekers-dev/seekers-server/README.md

 |  `results`   | Save tournament results               |

 Before the server starts, the app checks first if all listed paths exist.
 If a path does not exist, it will be created.
 Then it will launch all plugins.
+It will create a tournament with a list of matches.
+In the tournament will every player play a match against every other opponent.
+If the

 ## Config